fiterV/Runner-Unity-3D-/README.md

 <h3>
-Gamer, in which you can run and fetch coins.
+Game, in which you can run and fetch coins.
 </h3>

 <p>